-Assigning weights to species and habitats: A key element of SCP is to reflect relative importance by assigning specific weights.
-We assigned higher weights to more threatened species and habitats at the global, European, and national levels, as assessed in Red List assessments for species.
+Prioritising species and habitats: Because not all species and habitat targets can be met in 30% of land area, priorities must be set.
+In order to do that, we assigned higher weights to more threatened species and habitats at the global, European, and national levels, as assessed in Red List assessments for species.
 Building on previous work (Jung et al., 2021), we assigned the following weights:

-8 for critically endangered species (CR) 2

-6 for endangered species (EN) 2

-4 for vulnerable species (VU) 1

-2 for near-threatened (NT)

-2 for data-deficient species (DD) (Borgelt et al., 2022)

-1 for Least Concern
+5 for Critically Endangered (CR) and/or bad conservation status (U2) 4 for Endangered (EN) 3 for Vulnerable (VU) and/or inadequate conservation status (U1) 2 for Near-Threatened (NT) 2 for data-deficient (DD) (Borgelt et al., 2022) 1 for Least Concern (LC) and Favourable conservation status (FV)